The history of liquor in the 15th century was one of gradual advance.

-On his second voyage to the New World, Christopher Columbus planted sugar cane at St. Croix in the Virgin Islands.
-This laid the foundation for what would later become a booming rum industry.8
+On his second voyage to the New World, Christopher Columbus planted sugar cane.
+It was at St. Croix in the Virgin Islands.
+This laid the basis for what would later become a booming rum industry.8

 The distilling of whisky in Scotland appears to have been well established.
-In the Exchequer Rolls of 1494, King James IV of Scotland granted a large amount of malt ‘To Friar John Cor, by order of the king, to make aquavitae.’
+In the Exchequer Rolls of 1494, King James IV of Scotland granted a large amount of malt.
+It was “To Friar John Cor, by order of the king, to make aquavitae.”
 The amount granted was enough to distill over 1,500 bottles of whisky.

 The End of the Century

-As the end of the century approached, drinking brandy recreationally rather than medicinally increased, especially in Germany.9 Commercial production and sale had begun to appear.10
+As the end of the century approached, drinking brandy recreationally rather than medicinally increased.
+This was especially true in Germany.9 Commercial production and sale had begun to appear.10

 We’ve looked at liquor in the 15th century.
 Now it’s time to explore its story in the 16th century.

 Resources for the History of Liquor in the 15th Century

 - Austin, G. Alcohol in Western Society from Antiquity to 1800.
 Santa Barbara, CA: ABC-Clio, 1985.